Z0ntaro/Joke-Generator/README.md

 ## ✨ Features

-- 🃏 Generates random jokes upon button click.
+- 🃏 Generates jokes upon button click.
 - `WARNING:` includes all kinds of jokes.
 - ⏳ Provides a loading indicator while fetching a joke.